bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 Babel is a loop-avoiding distance-vector routing protocol defined in {{I-D.ietf-babel-rfc6126bis}}. {{I-D.ietf-babel-hmac}} defines a security mechanism that allows Babel packets to be cryptographically authenticated, and {{I-D.ietf-babel-dtls}} defines a security mechanism that allows Babel packets to be encrypted.
-This document describes an information model for Babel (including implementations using one of these security mechanisms) that can be used to create management protocol data models (such as a NETCONF {{RFC6241}} YANG {{RFC7950}} data model).
+This document describes an information model for Babel (including implementations using one or both of these security mechanisms) that can be used to create management protocol data models (such as a NETCONF {{RFC6241}} YANG {{RFC7950}} data model).

-Due to the simplicity of the Babel protocol, most of the information model is focused on reporting Babel protocol operational state, and very little of that is considered mandatory to implement (contingent on a management protocol with Babel support being implemented).
+Due to the simplicity of the Babel protocol, most of the information model is focused on reporting Babel protocol operational state, and very little of that is considered mandatory to implement (for an implementation attempting to comply with this information model).
 Some parameters may be configurable.
 However, it is up to the Babel implementation whether to allow any of these to be configured within its implementation.
 Where the implementation does not allow configuration of these parameters, it may still choose to expose